docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 *****
 Type: ``Array of Object``

-For a list object (:ref:`ListBox`, :ref:`DropDownList` or :ref:`TreeView` list), a collection of :ref:`ListItem` objects for the items in the list.
+For a list object (:ref:`control-type-listbox`, :ref:`control-type-dropdownlist` or :ref:`control-type-treeview` list), a collection of :ref:`listitem` objects for the items in the list.
 Access by 0-based index.
 To obtain the number of items in the list, use ``items.length``.
 Read only.

 --------------------------------------------------------------------------------